Chris-Jones-Gill/link-icons/readme.md

 Icon font created from [IcoMoon](http://icomoon.io/ "IcoMoon hompage - opens in a new window") by KISS Web Design.

 You can view the demo by cloning the repo and viewing the index.html in a browser.

+If you use this and find it useful consider donating using Gittip <script data-gittip-username="KISS-Web-Design"
+        data-gittip-widget="button"
+        src="//gttp.co/v1.js"></script>

 ------------